Safety Center

 Summer Schooling Your Teen Driver

-Motor vehicle crashes are the leading cause of death and disability among teens nationwide, and research shows that 75 percent of young driver crashes are due to driver error.
+Motor vehicle crashes are the leading cause of accidental death and major injury among teens nationwide, and research shows that 75 percent of young driver crashes are due to driver error.
 Identifying areas of concern and providing tools to develop safer driving skills before teens begin to drive independently is essential to reducing their crash risk.

 Factors in fatal teen crashes: